 Use fine vermicelli specially made for making sheer korma.
 These are also called nylon vermicelli.
 You should be able to get it in an Indian store around you.

-Use full-fat milk (whole milk) to make this dessert.
-It will thicken to creamy goodness increasing the taste of the dessert.
+Use full-fat milk (whole milk) to make this sweet.
+It will thicken to creamy goodness, increasing the taste of the dessert.

 The use of dates is a must while making sheer khorma.
 Use seedless dates and chop them into small pieces before adding them to the milk.